emilia-szymanska/turtlebot3_control/README.md

 - _downright_: robot starts moving backwards in a circle (clockwise),
 - _upleft_: robot starts moving forwards in a circle (counterclockwise),
 - _downleft_: robot starts moving backwards in a circle (counterclockwise).
+The message _center_ doesn't result in anything specific, it is open for further implementations and extensions.

 ## Installation